phawk/rails-deploy/readme.md

 - Installs node.js for asset pipeline
 - Nginx + phusion passenger for serving your app
 - PostgreSQL database
+- Sets up ufw and fail2ban for basic security

 ## Prerequisites